 Who Can Help You Launch an ETF?

 Our own services (i.e., ETF Architect): obviously, we know this offering the best because we offer it and use it for our own funds!
 We lean on our technical know-how and current ETF operations to provide what we believe to be the most affordable and transparent ETF white-label service in the market.
 However, if you are looking for dedicated direct distribution/sales support on your product we may not be the best option.
 We can connect you with a variety of providers/individuals that specialize in marketing products for 3rd parties, but we will not focus on selling your product (see the option below if you are looking for dedicated distribution services in addition to white-label services).

-Tidal ETF services: Mike Venuto and Phil Bak have teamed up to offer white label services with a comprehensive offering similar to our own.
+Tidal ETF services: Mike Venuto et al. offer white label services with a comprehensive offering similar to our own.
 Their platform includes strategic guidance, product planning, trust, and fund services, legal support, operations support, marketing and research, sales, and distribution support services.
 They also offer access to the ETF Think Tank, which shares ETF Ideas, thought leadership, strategies, tools & growth tactics.
-If you are looking for ETF services plus support on sales and distribution, we recommend you talk to Mike/Phil and explore their offering (contact us and we’ll put you in touch directly).
+If you are looking for ETF services plus heavy support on sales and distribution, we recommend you talk to Mike and explore their offering (contact us and we’ll put you in touch directly).

-US Bank ETF Services: Mike Castino and his team offer their services via a series trust.
+US Bank ETF Services: Mike Castino and his team offer their services via the US Bank series trust.
 Similar to our own platform, they are focused on affordable access to the ETF market but do not provide distribution and portfolio management services.
 Also, because their platform is a shared platform across many funds, flexibility is fairly limited.
-That said, if you are looking for a service offering directly from a custody bank, the US Bank platform for our own ETF white label services.
+That said, if you are looking for a service offering directly from a custody bank, the US Bank offering is the best on the market in our opinion.

 The options above will end up being roughly the same cost, depending on the services required.
 There are some additional options on the market to include Exchange Traded Concepts and the ETF Manager’s Group, but we are less familiar with these firms and their offering (our understanding is they are generally more expensive but can offer additional bells and whistles).